TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 ## 3. How to get the first character?

-You can get the first character of a string by using the `substring()` function with 0 as start position and 1 as end position.
+You can get the first character of a string by using the `substring()` function with 0 as the start position and 1 as the end position.

 ```javascript
 const str = "This is a, very long string!";